revl/autoforge/README.md

 ## Packages

-An Autoforge package is a directory containing C/C++ source files and a project definition file.
-The name of the file must match the name of the directory, and the file extension must be `.yaml`.
-Among other parameters, the project definition file specifies a template that the package uses, which, in turn, determines the type of binary that the package produces.
+An Autoforge package is a directory containing C/C++ source files and a package definition file, whose name must consists of the name of the package directory and the extension `.yaml`.

+Among other parameters, the package definition file specifies a template that the package uses, which, in turn, determines the type of binary that the package produces.

-Because project templates encapsulate a great deal of complexity that comes with using Autotools, the structure of the project definition file is quite simple, which makes starting a new project a breeze.
+Because project templates encapsulate a great deal of complexity that comes with using Autotools, the structure of the package definition file is quite simple, which makes starting a new project a breeze.

 ## Project templates